OCA/bank-payment/README.md

         - account_banking_sepa_direct_debit - Export of debit orders in SEPA format

 - account_banking - Infrastructure for importing bank statements in various formats and custom (manual) reconciliation functionality.
-While advanced, this functionalit will be deprecated in Odoo 8.0 in favour of (an extension of) the new, native reconcilation functionality.
+While advanced, this functionality will be deprecated in Odoo 8.0 in favour of (an extension of) the new, native reconciliation functionality.

     - account_banking_camt - Import of bank statements in the SEPA CAMT.053 format